COVID-19 Vaccine Updates

 - Phase 1-B will offer vaccine to people over age 65, those with chronic medical conditions, or developmental disabilities.

-- If you qualify, we will submit your name and you should receive an email from VAMS (Vaccine Administration Management System) within 5 days that allows you to make a vaccine appointment.
+If you qualify, we will submit your name and you should receive an email from the Vaccine Administration Management System (VAMS) within 5 days that allows you to make a vaccine appointment at a state-designated site.

 Phase 1b: Two or more conditions